 Alice Brown PhD Scholarships

-The Alice Brown Scholarship is a new 6-year PhD scholarship offering a programme of advanced study, ongoing research, professional training and development.
+The Alice Brown Scholarship is a 6-year part-time PhD scholarship offering a programme of advanced study, ongoing research, professional training and development.
 In combination with their research methods training, subject specific training, and doctoral studies successful candidates will also work with supervisors, the Student Development Office, and the Alice Brown Scholarship Programme Coordinator to participate in a comprehensive ongoing programme of professional development.

 There will be a particular emphasis on digital skills, including the opportunity to develop expertise in online design and content creation and blended learning.
 Successful candidates will also work with the Graduate School and relevant research clusters/centres to gain professional academic skills, and hands-on experience of knowledge exchange and public engagement activities with communities, policy makers, and other stakeholders.